volty98/NotifyDiscord/README.md

 # NotifyDiscord
-Plugin for Exment that notifies on Discord
+Plugin for Exment that notifies on Discord.